|January 26, 2014||Filled under Kosmos Society Resource, Texts||

 Below are the downloadable source texts.
 This list will develop over time, so please check back periodically.
 Enjoy!

-At the end of the page you can find links to texts available from CHS Online Publications.
+At the end of the page you can find links to texts available from the Center for Hellenic Studies Online Publications.

 You can click on the links in this list to jump to the relevant part of the page, or you can scroll down: